Materials Used on the Gibson Les Paul Standard Guitar

 The Les Paul Standard necks varied from year to year.
 The 1958 model exhibited a thicker neck with narrower frets.
 In 1959 and 1960, the neck was thinner and the frets were higher.
 Gibson began using a new dye formulation in 1960 to make Les Pauls resistant to fading.
 However, this new color is orange and less translucent than the previous ones.
 This is why Gibson made the Les Paul Standard neck thinner in the early 1960s.

 A maple neck on a Gibson Les Paul Standard is a classic choice, and there are plenty of reasons to love it.
 It’s one of the most durable guitars on the market, and it’s the best choice for musicians who are passionate about playing acoustic music.
 It’s also a great choice for beginners who want a guitar that’s different from other Gibsons.
-There are a number of great reasons to buy a maple-necked Les Paul – read on to find out more about this legendary instrument.
+There are several great reasons to buy a maple-necked Les Paul – read on to find out more about this legendary instrument.

 One obvious benefit is that a maple fretboard gives your guitar a more distinctive tone.
 The maple is also extremely durable, so you’ll need to replace the fretboard less frequently than you’d have to replace a rosewood or ebony neck.
 Additionally, maple is the most environmentally friendly rosewood of all Gibson guitars, so you can feel good about your purchase.
 But it’s not all about the wood.